AMID Logo

 The Second Option.
 Delivery at Line Haul.

-If you deliver cargo to a line haul terminal, a line haul charge will be added to the ocean freight.
-U.S. domestic ground cargo transportation prices are calculated per kilo or pound.
+If you deliver a load to a line haul terminal, a line haul charge will be added to the ocean freight.
+U.S. domestic ground transportation prices are calculated per kilo or pound.
 The LTL rates depend on Freight Class and the U.S. National Motor Freight Classification (NMFC).
 Rates for moving goods from a line haul terminal to CFS are calculated based on the dimensional weight of the load.

 The third option.
 Pickup (Collection).